 RFM segmentation is another standout feature, helping you target customers with the right information at the right time.
 The automated segmentation system groups customers based on recency, frequency, and monetary value, allowing you to create tailored experiences for each group.
 The Magic Matrix Analysis takes things a step further, helping you increase customer lifetime value by encouraging them to buy more.

-Generating quotes and processing orders is made simple with Prospect CRM.
+Quotation and order management is made simple with Prospect CRM.
 You can automatically generate quotes based on current inventory and customize them with your company's colors and logos.
 Quotes are also interactive, allowing customers to place orders with a single click.
 And with speedy order processing times, thanks to the Stripe payment integration, automated email responses, and order templates, you'll be able to close deals faster than ever.

 With its opportunity tracking feature, Prospect CRM combines customizable pipelines, sales reporting, and leaderboards in one interface.
 It calculates lead scores and categorizes prospects into Worst, Best, and Likely.
 It also automatically tracks problems and generates support tickets, improving customer support efficiency.